-There’s a huge amount of German kids eBooks, audiobooks and magazines that can be gotten for free from publicly supported media sources.
-In fact, many new or recent releases are more easily accessible outside of Germany as eBooks or audiobooks.
-Digital magazines for children are also a fun option for older kids.
+There’s a huge amount of German kids eBooks, audiobooks and magazines that can be gotten for free from publicly supported media sources or as part of common subscription services.

 The top free resources for eBooks and digital magazines are Onleihe and Libby, while you can purchase eBooks and digital magazines through Barnes and Noble and Amazon.com.